 Uncle Hoskins Quotes in Black Boy

 The Black Boy quotes below are all either spoken by Uncle Hoskins or refer to Uncle Hoskins.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Black Boy published in 2015.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Black Boy published in 2015.).

 Uncle Hoskins Character Timeline in Black Boy